hannah416/G3-finalproject/README.md

 **🔈&👄[Thinking Critically & Providing Peer Feedback]**

 **Activity:** Ss listen to three recordings uploaded by classmates on the Padlet board titled "Upload your recording # 1" and choose one response to give feedback.
 They then record and upload their verbal feedback on the board titled "[HW] Upload your recording #2 (Peer Feedback)".
-**App Functionality:** The [App #4] app is used to record the feedback same as the process of the Post-reaing activity.
+**App Functionality:** The [App #4] app is used to record the feedback, same as the process of the Post-reading activity.
 Ss upload their feedback to the Padlet board.
 **Objective:** Enhance evaluative and communication skills by providing constructive feedback to peers.